What Architects and Interior Designers Need to Know About AI and Living Wall Specification

 No algorithm is walking your job site, reading the light quality in a north-facing corridor, or selecting a plant palette that tells your client's brand story.
 The horticultural expertise and spatial judgment at the core of a well-executed interior living wall isn't going anywhere.

-When you're specifying a hydroponic wall for a Class A office fit-out, a hospitality lobby, or a healthcare facility pursuing WELL v2 certification, you still need a practitioner who understands both the biology and the brief.
+When you're specifying a living plant wall for a Class A office fit-out, a hospitality lobby, or a healthcare facility pursuing WELL v2 certification, you still need a practitioner who understands both the biology and the scope.
 That part of the process is irreplaceable.

 But the technical and administrative layer underneath that expertise?
 That's where the gap between good vendors and great ones is widening fast.

-Smart Living Wall Specification: What the Best Systems Are Doing Now
+Smart Living Wall Specification: What the Best Systems Are Capable Of

-AI-monitored irrigation that responds to plant health, not a calendar
+AI-monitored irrigation that supports plant health, not a calendar

 Automated IAQ and VOC reporting tied to WELL v2 documentation